klzeng/Two-Phase-Commit/readme.md

 -	*Coordinator* is a subclass of TPCServer.

 # Test
-Two-Phase Commit works among a cluster a datastore, with one of them as master, so you should test it on a cluster.
+Two-Phase Commit works among a cluster of datastores, with one of them as master, so you should test it on a cluster.
 - kill any process occupying port 1100 and 1200
 - issue ./coordinaotr.sh on one node
 - issue ./participant.sh on other nodes you want replicas to run